Nardusmar/Nardusmar.github.io/_pages/about.md

 Recientemente completé una formación intensiva en SQL, Python y Power BI a través de un bootcamp, aplicando estas herramientas al análisis de KPIs, NPS y reportes gerenciales.
 Mi stack técnico incluye SQL, Python, Power BI, Tableau, Excel avanzado y dashboards ejecutivos, además de experiencia trabajando con Oracle, ERP, HRIS y el ecosistema Microsoft.

 Actualmente busco aplicar este criterio analítico en proyectos de análisis de datos orientados a negocio, donde pueda combinar mi experiencia funcional en RH con habilidades técnicas de análisis y visualización de datos.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.